-The 2019 Revolver was accounted for as a debt modification to which all new lender and third-party fees were deferred.
+The Company incurred lender and third-party fees when entering into the 2019 Revolver, all of which were deferred at the onset of the facility.
 Issuance costs of \$543, including the fair value of warrants issued, were capitalized and are being amortized to interest expense over the remainder of the 2019 Revolver term.
-During the three months ended August 31, 2020 and 2019, the Company recorded interest expense of \$323 and \$65, respectively, related to the revolving credit facility.
-During the six months ended August 31, 2020 and 2019, the Company recorded interest expense of \$880 and \$71, respectively.
-As of August 31, 2020 and 2019, the balance of deferred financing fees was \$233 and \$512, respectively, and is recorded in other assets in the accompanying consolidated balance sheets.
+During the three months ended November 30, 2020 and 2019, the Company recorded interest expense of \$106 and \$102, respectively, related to the revolving credit facility.
+During the nine months ended November 30, 2020 and 2019, the Company recorded interest expense of \$986 and \$171, respectively.
+As of November 30, 2020 and 2019, the balance of deferred financing fees was \$163 and \$442, respectively, and is recorded in other assets in the accompanying consolidated balance sheets.

 On August 21, 2020, the Company entered into an amendment to the 2019 Revolver which revised the terms of the revenue covenant and imposed minimum LIBOR and Base Rate levels.
-On September 11, 2020, the Company entered into another amendment to the 2019 Revolver which modified the amount of cash required to be held at each of the two lenders participating in the 2019 Revolver.
+On September 11, 2020, the Company entered into another amendment to the 2019 Revolver which modified the allocation requirements of the Company's cash to be held at each of the two lenders participating in the 2019 Revolver.
+On November 6, 2020, the Company entered into another amendment to the 2019 Revolver which increased the capacity from a maximum of \$50,000 to a maximum of \$80,000, based on the achievement of certain growth metrics as defined in the amendment.